-Speech-Language Pathology (S-LP) services are available to SSRSB students for the assessment and intervention of language disorders and other communication difficulties.
+Speech-Language Pathology (SLP) services are available to SSRCE students for the assessment and intervention of language disorders and other communication difficulties.

 Types of speech-language disorders include:

-Students may be referred for speech-language services by teachers, parents, or outside agencies through their school based Program Planning team.
-They may be identified prior to school entry through preschool S-LP services from Nova Scotia Hearing and Speech Centres.
-Referrals are received through the school based team at the student’s school.
+S-LPs work with assigned schools on an itinerant basis.
+Students may be referred for speech-language services by teachers, parents, or outside agencies through their school based Teaching Support Team.
+They may be identified prior to school entry through preschool SLP services from Nova Scotia Hearing and Speech Centres.
+Referrals are received through the school team at the student’s school.
 For all ages parent consent is required prior to service.

 To contact an SLP please contact the student’s school.